-When the OnePlus 7T and OnePlus 7T Pro launched last October, I was perplexed, to say the least.
+When the OnePlus 7T and OnePlus 7T Pro launched in October 2019, I was perplexed, to say the least.
 OnePlus made the vanilla 7T just a little too good, adding a 90Hz display, a triple camera system, the new Warp Charge 30T charging system, and the beefy Snapdragon 855 Plus processor to the device.
 It gave consumers almost no reason to buy the more expensive OnePlus 7T Pro, which really only bested the 7T in two categories: screen resolution and battery capacity.

 The OnePlus 7T also had a new design that made it stand apart from the retread looks of the OnePlus 7T Pro.
 The 7T Pro felt like an afterthought, and it just didn’t offer enough to differentiate it from the OnePlus 7 Pro or OnePlus 7T.

 But one question remains.
-At a starting price of $899, the OnePlus 8 Pro is OnePlus’ most expensive flagship yet (if you omit its McLaren edition devices).
+At a list price of $899, the OnePlus 8 Pro was OnePlus’ most expensive flagship ever at launch (if you omit its McLaren edition devices).
 Do the new bells and whistles of the 8 Pro justify its flagship pricing, and are the differences from the vanilla OnePlus 8 worth $200?

 This is Android Authority’s OnePlus 8 Pro review.

 A newer version of this device is now available.
 The OnePlus 9 Pro offers pretty much everything the 8 Pro offers but with more and newer additions.
 Most notably, the camera software integrates the photography talents of Hasselblad, which allows for the best camera experience ever on a OnePlus device.
 Read our OnePlus 9 Pro review for full details.